-As the Eddy Disk connected to the prime mover rotates in the magnetic field, eddy currents are induced in the Eddy Disk, resulting in a retarding force on the disk, and an opposite force on the coils of the dynamometer.
-As the coils are mounted on rotating Load Arm, the force on the coils is transmitted to the load cell retaining the load arm.
-This results in compression of 2 of the strain gages, and extension of the other 2 strain gages, yielding a small signal on the Signal+ and Signal- lines.
+Current supplied to the dynamometer load unit creates magnetic fields which penetrate the moving rotor disks of the load unit.
+As the dynamometer rotates in the magnetic field, eddy currents are induced in the rotor disk, resulting in a retarding force on the disk, and an opposite force on the coils of the dynamometer.
+As the coils are mounted on a free rotating hub, the force on the coils is transmitted to the load cell retaining the hub.
+This results in compression of two of the strain gages in the load cell, and extension of the other two strain gages, yielding a small signal on the Signal+ and Signal- lines.
+This signal must be amplified by a special differential amplifier located inside the dynamometer controller.

-The speed, toque and Load are displayed on the screen on the front of the dynamometer, and sent via the serial communications link to a computer (optional) for display and recording.
+The Speed, Toque and Load are displayed on the screen on the front of the dynamometer, and sent via the serial communications link to a computer (optional) for display and recording.

 The dynamometer can control the Dyno load in various modes including: Manual mode, Speed Mode, Torque Mode and Road Load Mode.
 The Set Point of the various modes can be adjusted by rotating the Set Point Adjust knob.
-The engine or motors input power can be regulated by the Throttle control know, if the appropriate throttle servo motor or power supply is used.
-Additionally, in Computer Controlled Mode, the actual mode and set point as well as the Throttle can be adjusted from the computer.
+The vehicle's engine or motors output power can be regulated by the Throttle control knob, if the appropriate throttle servo motor or power supply is used.
+Additionally in Computer Controlled Mode, the actual mode and set point as well as the Throttle can be adjusted from the computer.